Brett Larson

-Brett Larson is an American ice hockey coach and former player.
+Brett Larson (born August 20, 1972) is an American ice hockey coach and former player.
 He is the current head coach of St. Cloud State, having been named to the position in April 2018.

 Playing career

 After being drafted out of high school, Larson waited a year before beginning his college career at Minnesota–Duluth.
 In his freshman season he scored only three points in 26 games for a middling team.
 The following year the Bulldogs rocketed up the standings, winning the WCHA and making the NCAA tournament.
 In his junior season Larson was given a great role with the team and responded by posting more than quintuple his previous season's total.
 Despite this Duluth dropped to 7th in the WCHA and stayed there for the rest of Larson's college career.
 After graduating Larson embarked on a long career that was spent mostly in the minor leagues in North America.
 During the later half of the 1990s he also played roller hockey in the RHI, stopping only due to the league ceasing operations.

 In 2001, After winning the Taylor Cup with San Diego Larson signed with Rote Teufel Bad Nauheim of the German second league playing one season for the Red Devils before joining the Odense Bulldogs.
 In his first season with the Bulldogs he helped the team win the regular season title but fell in the championship match.
-The team had diminishing returns each of the following two years and after splitting the 2005-06 season between Bad Nauheim and Basingstoke Larson returned to the states for one more season before retiring as a player.
+The team had diminishing returns each of the following two years and after splitting the 2005–06 season between Bad Nauheim and Basingstoke Larson returned to the states for one more season before retiring as a player.